Active Rec – Organized games and activities during recess and other times during the day.

 Moo-lah Drive – The annual school fundraiser that supports music, art and other curriculum and operations at Horizons.
 This is our most comprehensive fundraising campaign where we strive for 100% participation.

 Open Enrollment– All students attending Horizons K-8 go through the BVSD open enrollment process.
-Prospective parents attend open enrollment presentations at Horizons; we also provide opportunity for student visitation in grades 5-8.
+Prospective parents attend open enrollment presentations at Horizons.
 Applications are found on the BVSD website.
 Students are offered a place in Horizons via a random computerized lottery drawing.

 Peer Mediators – A group of students trained to help others solve social problems at school.